 The programme The future neighbourhood covers 3.4 ha and combines housing (600 homes), public and private amenities, shops and businesses.
-Around 40,200 sqm of the 59,000 sqm available for construction are reserved for housing, of which 50% is dedicated to social housing, including an emergency accommodation centre and a family hotel A flexible, shared public amenity combines a day-care centre, a school and a gym, in an area of 5,000 sqm.
+Around 41,000 sqm of the 59,000 sqm available for construction are reserved for housing, of which 55% is dedicated to social housing, including an emergency accommodation centre and a family hotel A flexible, shared public amenity combines a day-care centre, a school and a gym, in an area of 5,000 sqm.
 8,500 sqm of shops and businesses, most of which are SSE (social and solidarity economy) organisations, craftsmanship and the creation of a 3,600-sqm privately owned cultural and creative centre all contribute to the attractiveness of the site.

-A

-Lepage: 2,660 sqm
+Lepage: 2,700 sqm

-Social housing and long-term-lease housing for low-income households Shops
+Social housing, capped-rent and long-term-lease housing for low-income households

-R
+Shops

 Lelong: 12,700 sqm

-Freely accessible housing, social housing and long-term-lease housing for lowincome households: 10,300 sqm Businesses: 2,400 sqm in basement courtyards
+Freely accessible housing, social housing, capped-rent and long-term-lease housing for low-income households: 10,300 sqm

-C

-Chaufferie: 10,500 sqm

-Social and capped-rent housing: 8,800 sqm

-Shops and businesses: 1,250 sqm in basement courtyards and on the ground floor
+Businesses: 2,400 sqm in basement courtyards

-Area for the Sanitation and Water Department and the Department of the Environment and Green Spaces: 450 sqm
+Chaufferie: 10,500 sqm Social and capped-rent housing: 8,800 sqm Shops and businesses: 1,250 sqm in basement courtyards and on the ground floor Area for the Sanitation and Water Department and the Department of the Environment and Green Spaces: 450 sqm

-D

-Lingerie: 500 sqm
+Lingerie: 500 sqm Businesses and shops

-Businesses and shops: 500 sqm

-(3)
+6

-Façade Denfert: 16,000 sqm
+Façade Denfert: 12,700 sqm Freely accessible and capped-rent

-Freely accessible and capped-rent housing: 7,760 sqm
+housing: 7,760 sqm

+Shops: 1,309 sqm

+Privately owned facility:

-Shops: 1,309 sqm Transport hub: 3,354 sqm Privately owned facility: 3,600 sqm
+Privately owned facility: 3,600 sqm

 Petit: 13,150 sqm

-Social and capped-rent housing:
+Social and capped-rent housing: 11,650 sam

-11 450 sam

-11,650 sqm Business premises: 1,500 sqm in basement courtyards and on the ground floor
+Business premises: 1,500 sqm in basement courtyards and on the ground floor

 G

 Pinard: 6,140 sqm

 School: 2,540 sqm

 Day-care centre: 700 sqm

-Day-care centre: 700 sqm Gym: 1,700 sqm Business premises: 1,200 sqm in basement courtyards and on the ground floor H Maison des Médecins: 250 sqm Businesses and shops ^{} Buildings and facilities needed for public services or the community.
+Gym: 1,700 sqm

+Business premises: 1,200 sqm in basement courtyards and on the ground floor

+Maison des Médecins: 250 sqm Businesses and shops ^{} Buildings and facilities needed for public services or the community.
 In this case, a public-interest privately owned arts and creative centre

-Six urban design principles by Anyoji-Beltrando Urban project managers Anyoji Beltrando have created parallels between the existing buildings - 60% of which have been retained, including the characteristic basement courtyards - and four contemporary blocks on the historic site.
+Six urban design principles by Anyoji-Beltrando

+Urban project managers Anyoji Beltrando have created parallels between the existing buildings - 60% of which have been retained, including the characteristic basement courtyards - and four contemporary blocks on the historic site.
 All sit within a landscaped environment with a central crossing and green space that is connected to a single peripheral traffic loop designed as a "meeting place".
 Four entrances and a single shared traffic loop